 Conotruncal cardiac anomalies

-Conotruncal heart defects (CHD)s are group of congenital cardiovascular anomalies.
-They are a leading cause smpytomatic cyanotic cardiac disease diagnosed in utero.
+Conotruncal heart defects are a group of congenital cardiovascular anomalies involving the outflow tracts and great vessels.
+They are a leading cause of symptomatic cyanotic cardiac disease diagnosed in utero.

-They may account for upto a fifth of all congenital cardiac anomalies diagnosed prenatally 2.
+They may account for up to a fifth of all congenital cardiac anomalies diagnosed prenatally 2.

 They are usually defined as malformations of the cardiac outflow tracts and presumably result from either a disturbance of the outflow tract of the embryonic heart, or impaired development of the branchial arch and arteries, or both.

-This class of defects includes
+This class of defects includes:

 Updating… Please wait.

-Error Unable to process the form.
+Unable to process the form.
 Check for errors and try again.

 Thank you for updating your details.